Knowing Your Right to Remain Silent in California’s Law System

 The Importance of Knowing Your Legal Rights

 It is essential to know your legal rights, particularly in criminal matters, such as crimes of violence and white-collar crimes.
 If you get charged with a crime, and you believe that there is a violation of your Fifth Amendment rights against self-incrimination, it is a good idea to speak with an experienced attorney right away.
-Contact the San Diego Criminal Defense Attorney today to get started with representation in your criminal case.
+Contact our leading San Diego criminal defense attorney today to get started with representation in your criminal case.
 Your criminal case.
 Additionally, any evidence discovered due to your confession or statements.